v1nnyrusso/Pantry-Network/README.md

     "path": "^0.12.7"

- Then, start the application with node index.js.
+- Start the application: node index.js

+Thank you for reading.